Neurofibromatosis

 Neurofibromatosis type 1 (NF1)

 Most patients with NF1 are asymptomatic.
 Some present with neurologic symptoms or bone deformities.
-In > 90%, characteristic skin lesions are apparent at birth or develop during infancy.
+In many patients, characteristic skin lesions may be apparent at birth or develop during infancy.

-Café-au-lait lesions are medium-brown (café-au-lait), freckle-like macules, distributed most commonly over the trunk, pelvis, and flexor creases of elbows and knees.
-Although children who do not have neurofibromatosis may have 2 or 3 café-au-lait spots, children who have NF1 have ≥ 6 such macules and often many more.
-These macules are > 5 mm in affected prepubertal children and > 15 mm in postpubertal patients (see table Diagnosing Neurofibromatosis).
+Café-au-lait lesions are medium-brown (café-au-lait), freckle-like macules distributed most commonly over the trunk, pelvis, and flexor creases of elbows and knees.
+Children who have NF1 have ≥ 6 café-au-lait macules and often many more.
+These macules are > 5 mm in affected prepubertal children and > 15 mm in postpubertal patients (see table ).
+The number of such macules at birth directly correlates with the likelihood of having NF1 and is as high as 95% in patients with ≥ 5 macules (1).
+Café-au-lait lesions occur in conditions other than neurofibromatosis and should be included in the differential diagnosis (eg, Legius syndrome, McCune-Albright syndrome, Noonan syndrome, tuberous sclerosis complex, Fanconi anemia).

 Cutaneous neurofibromas, which arise along small peripheral nerves, are common.
 During late childhood, these cutaneous tumors of various sizes and shapes appear, ranging in number from several to thousands.
 They may appear skin-colored or have a pink or tan discoloration and are usually asymptomatic.

 Plexiform neurofibromas can develop and have a tendency to grow to large sizes, causing irregularly thickened, distorted structures, sometimes with grotesque deformities that can impinge on nerves and other structures.
-Plexiform neurofibromas can also involve cranial nerves, typically the 5th, 9th, and 10th.
+Plexiform neurofibromas can also involve cranial nerves, typically the fifth, ninth, and tenth.

 Neurologic symptoms vary, depending on location and number of neurofibromas.
 Larger neurofibromas may press on their nerve of origin and cause distal paresthesia, pain, and sensory loss or weakness, depending on the function of the nerve that is involved.
 Neurofibromas that form along spinal nerve roots, especially where the nerve roots are contained by bone, can compress the nerve roots and cause radicular pain, weakness, or widespread sensory loss in that nerve distribution.
-Plexiform neurofibromas that compress cranial nerves cause deficits typical of those nerves.
+Compression of cranial nerves by plexiform neurofibromas manifests as clinical symptoms consistent with impairment of the affected nerves (eg, pain, sensory deficits, motor deficits).

 Skin Manifestations of Neurofibromatosis Type 1